chienmingwu/VVM/readme.md

 Development history
 -------------------
-   * First develpment.
+   * First development.
 (Jung and Arakawa 2008)
-   * Implmentation of topography.
+   * Implementation of topography.
 (Wu and Arakawa 2011)
    * Representing orography with partial steps, and replacing elliptic solver with PETSc.
 (Chien and Wu 2016)
    * Coupled to Noah Land Surface Model (Noah LSM) and Rapid Radiative Transfer Model (RRTMG).
 (Wu et al. 2019)
-   * Implmentation of Predicted Particle Properties (P3) microphysics scheme.
+   * Implementation of Predicted Particle Properties (P3) microphysics scheme.
 (Huang and Wu 2020)

 Studies use VVM